 The birth of the product was so tied to the Ford Motor Company that before the company took on the Kingsford name in the 1950s after the company was sold, the offering was sold as Ford Charcoal.
 (Edward G. Kingsford died in 1943, before the product was named for him.)

 This was but one example of Ford’s tendency to maximize his manufacturing reach and minimize his production costs by building sustainable byproducts and vertically integrating his processes.
-As explained in a 1928 New York Times article, charcoal was one of many materials that the firm was able to produce or make available as a byproduct of manufacturing save $13 million a year ($205 million in today’s money) in manufacturing costs.
+As explained in a 1928 New York Times article, charcoal was one of many materials that the firm was able to produce or make available as a byproduct of manufacturing, saving $13 million a year ($205 million in today’s money) in manufacturing costs.
 And Ford didn’t just pocket that financial benefit, as the piece explains:

 The movement has broad social and economic results.
 It is not merely for the—advantage of manufacturers.
 It means the lowering of production costs and, in a competitive market, that means the lowering of retail prices.
 The people who ride in Ford cars would have to pay more for them if Mr. Ford did not make money out of “waste” products.
 Moth balls would cost more if he did not rescue naphthalene from the gas that comes out of his coke ovens.
 Thus, the consumer public gets part of the $13,000,000.
 Nor does this take into account the employment provided by the prevention of industrial waste.